yjlo123/blog/content/post/08_runtime_game_1.md

 Be careful that the first argument of `drw` is the column, the second one is the row, and `1` means white color.
 For the details of the `drw` command and the complete list of colors, you can refer to [this session](https://siwei.dev/doc/runtime/#canvas) in the documentation.

-To move the pixel in the game, we can press an arrow key, but how does Runtime Script know it? `$lastkey` is a sepcial value that contains a queue of user pressed keys, and each key is represented by a number.
+To move the pixel in the game, we can press an arrow key, but how does Runtime Script know it? `$lastkey` is a special value that contains a queue of keys pressed by the user, and each key is represented by a number.
 For instance, the keycodes of the arrow keys are listed below:

 | Key | Code |
 |---|---|